-The durability and aesthetic of your flexible home addition relies on the materials utilized for your garage walls.
-Furthermore, these materials may affect the resale worth of your home for potential buyers.
+The longevity and visual attractiveness of your adaptable home extension depend on the choice of materials for your garage walls.
+Moreover, the selection of these materials can influence the future resale value of your house for prospective purchasers.

 Drywall is the most common garage finishing material.
 Its popularity stems from its attractive finish, affordability, soundproofing, and fire resistance capabilities.
 Plywood is a close competitor that’s fighting for its place at the top by offering extra sturdiness and greater impact resistance.
 It’s also fairly easy to install and will serve you for longer than drywall.